Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: Performance Evaluation

 We first restrict ourselves to BPSK as a modulation scheme.
 Under these conditions, if we were to drop the interleaver, the performance of CA-Polar codes decoded with CA-SCL decoding would be significantly worse.
 Fig. \ref{fig:polar} shows that there is an increasing loss as the correlation of the noise samples increases.

 ORBGRAND-AI on the other hand, operating at a higher rate ([128,110] CA-Polar Code) sees its performance significantly improved with increasing correlation $\rho$ as displayed in Fig. \ref{fig:orbgrand_ai_var_rho}.
 At a target BLER of $10^{-3}$ ORBGRAND-AI outperforms the interleaved CA-SCL decoder with list size 8 by 2 or even 4dB for $\rho=0.5$ and $\rho=0.75$ respectively.
-At correlation $\rho=0.75$, ORBGRAND-AI delivers the same $10^{-3}$ BLER as the $1/2$ rate CA-Polar code (Fig. \ref{fig:polar}) under ideal conditions at the same amount of energy spent per bit of information.
-The intuition developed in Sec. \ref{sec:capacity} is strengthened by Fig. \ref{fig:orbgrand_ai_var_b}.
-At fixed channel conditions $\rho=0.5$, increasing the block size $b$ will only give us diminishing returns on the gain compared to interleaved ORBGRAND.
+Even at medium correlation ($\rho=0.75$), ORBGRAND-AI is capable of delivering the same $10^{-3}$ BLER as the 1/2 rate CA-Polar code can (Fig. \ref{fig:polar}) under ideal conditions at the same amount of energy spent per bit of information.

+The intuition developed in Sec.~\ref{sec:capacity} is reinforced by the results shown in Fig.~\ref{fig:orbgrand_ai_var_b}.
+For fixed channel conditions with $\rho = 0.5$, increasing the block size $b$ yields diminishing returns in performance gain relative to interleaved ORBGRAND.

+To further demonstrate that ORBGRAND-AI effectively captures the impact of channel correlation, Fig.~\ref{fig:orbgrand_ai_var_b} also presents the performance of ORBGRAND paired with an ISI-aware soft demapper and decoder pair based on the iterative extrinsic soft information passing between a BCJR demapper \cite{BCJR74} and ORBGRAND with bit level soft output information which has been shown to deliver the state of the art accuracy for general high redundancy short length codes \cite{yuan2025soft,Kizilates26SOGRAND}.
+To account for the increase in noise power introduced by equalization, we scale the noise power used by the turbo decoder by the factor $1 - \rho^2$, ensuring that the resulting performance remains comparable to the pre-equalization noise levels.

+We observe that, for example, at a target BLER of $10^{-3}$, ORBGRAND-AI with $b=4$ already operates within $0.5\,\mathrm{dB}$ of this benchmark, while using a neighborhood size of $b=8$ reduces the gap to approximately $0.1\,\mathrm{dB}$.

+We note, however, that while this approach is feasible for the dicode channel, the computational complexity of the BCJR algorithm grows exponentially with the channel memory, i.e., with the number of channel taps.
+As a result, its application to channels with moderate to long delay profiles becomes computationally infeasible.
+In contrast, the demapping complexity of ORBGRAND-AI does not scale with the specific structure of the underlying noise correlation allowing for accounting for noise correlation in channels with moderate or long delay lines as we will see in \ref{sec:rfview}.
+Instead, it is governed primarily by the chosen neighborhood size $b$, which is treated as a fixed design parameter.

 When we move to higher modulations, as described in Sec. \ref{sec:orbgrand_ai}, we have to make approximations for the sake of complexity reduction.
 This means that we only consider substitution blocks containing symbols located in the neighborhood of their respective received signals.
 Fig. \ref{fig:16QAM_ORBGRAND_AI} shows the impact of the neighborhood size $\gamma$ for fixed channel correlation $\rho=0.75$ and block size $b=4$.
 Obviously, the performance increases when we add more symbols and thus more candidate blocks to the consideration.
 Further, we see a saturation of performance increase once we consider neighborhoods of 4 or more symbols.
 This might be due to the fact that in QAM, 4 substitutes suffice to include a potential substitute in every direction in the I-Q plane.